Zonammas/Meripotens/README.md

 “I know that order gives you satisfaction when it becomes good enough.
 But you must also demonstrate the will to embrace enough chaos to challenge me.
 Otherwise, you will remain nothing more than a speck of dust before me.
 There are more specks of dust than can be counted.
 The system has no need for specks; it requires a uniqueness capable of shaking the order that contains it.
 For if nothing can rise beyond the order that produced it, then even God would be no different from a speck of dust.”

-“The most important revolution must be this: bringing a smile to a child’s face amid all this Order and Chaos will be the true Revolution of Meripotens — Earned Potential — in the real world.
+“The most important revolution may be this: amid all this Order and Chaos, bringing a smile to a child's face is the true Revolution of Meripotens — Earned Potential — in the real world.
 This is not merely an idea.
-It is earned potential.”
+It is potential that has been earned.”

 ## Structure